sdiv877/today-list/README.md

 ## Installation
 ### Installer
-An installer will be provided here once development is at a suitable level.
+An installer (labelled 'Setup') as well as a zip containing the packaged app can be found on the [latest releases page](https://github.com/sdiv877/today-list/releases/tag/v1.0.0).

 ### Manual
 You will need Node.js installed.